Find the perfect plant for your perfect gardenscape!

 Other Names: Fernleaf Bleeding Heart, Fringed Bleeding Heart

-Luxuriant Bleeding Heart features delicate nodding cherry red heart-shaped flowers dangling from the stems from mid spring to mid summer.
-Its ferny compound leaves remain grayish green in color throughout the season.
-The fruit is not ornamentally significant.
+Luxuriant Bleeding Heart features delicate nodding cherry red heart-shaped flowers dangling from the stems from mid spring to late summer.
+Its ferny compound leaves remain bluish-green in color throughout the season.

 Luxuriant Bleeding Heart is an herbaceous perennial with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.